Zucker School of Medicine at Hofstra/Northwell Internal Medicine Residency Program at Vassar Brothers Medical Center

 Interviewing

 Post-interview communication: We are available for any questions that may arise after your interview day.
-Please free to reach out to the program managers, Nancy Hebrank, Alexandra Belmonte or Kecia Edwards at VBMCIMRecruitment@nuvancehealth.org and to the chief residents at VBMCInternalMedicineChiefs@nuvancehealth.org if you have any lingering questions during this often chaotic time.
+Please free to reach out to the Program Managers: Nancy Hebrank, Alexandra Belmonte and Christopher Santiago at VBMCIMRecruitment@nuvancehealth.org and to the Chief Residents at VBMCInternalMedicineChiefs@nuvancehealth.onmicrosoft.com if you have any lingering questions during this often chaotic time.
 Please do not feel obligated in any way to provide a thank you note to any of our faculty.
-Our policy is to not provide any communication to you regarding ranking or fit or preference.
+Our policy is to not provide any communication to you regarding ranking, fit or preference.

 Wellness